 Besides being easy to use and having instructions and access to immediate support when needed, the UCC video conferencing rooms at Brambles also can result in cost savings and increased meeting productivity.
 When held onsite in one location, executive meetings can require extensive travel, with the challenges of coordinating schedules, and travel time and costs.
 The platform allows Brambles to put its resources to strategic use.
 “We did this to increase the quality of our meetings,” said Holley.
 “The most important benefit is the ability to remove distance and time zone barriers as we provide global collaboration and information sharing.”

-And Brambles uses video conferencing both for internal meetings and for connecting with outside partners.
+Brambles uses video conferencing both for internal meetings and for connecting with outside partners.
 The flexible platform supports multiple protocols, so working with other companies’ equipment is as simple as possible.

 Users love it, as shown by the uptake in use.
 “Just yesterday I was trying to schedule a quick video conference session,” Holley said.
 “Everything was booked back to back-to-back for two days.
 One hundred percent utilization is a pleasant problem to have.
 I’m not running around with a technology solution saying, ‘Who can use this?’
 It’s the other way around as the business is actually demanding more.”

-Brambles is now in Phase Three of the program, developing and testing video conferencing for mobile devices.
+Building an integrated company, Brambles is now in Phase Three of the program, developing and testing video conferencing for mobile devices.
 “We recognize that our employees are mobile, so we need to offer solutions to support our mobile culture,” Holley said.
 “My vision is to connect anything-to-anything, to be able to participate on mobile devices and desktops, and to connect any time, any place.”

 Using desktops, laptops, tablets or smartphones, with Virtual Meeting Rooms (VMRs), users can connect their devices through a phone number or through a simple application.
 This opens up video conferencing to a wide range of users.